smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### System capabilitiy additions

-The above struct needs to be added as a parameter into system capability struct.
-The parameter needs to be of type array to be ready for multi-display support.
+The above struct needs to be added as a parameter into the system capability struct.
+The parameter needs to be an array to be ready for multi-display support.

 ```xml
 <struct name="SystemCapability" since="4.5">